Skip to content

 In our third year of NPO activity we are excited to be working in Loughborough Library.

-The Loughborough Library Working Group has considered various factors, including the full reopening of the children’s library following extensive refurbishment, and have decided to start the year with an exciting wall art project.
-This innovative project will embed ‘eye-spy’ elements into the art to create an interactive element and plans to incorporate a live installation so that the community can see the art come to life.
+For our first project, the Loughborough Library Working Group considered various factors, including the full reopening of the children’s library following extensive refurbishment, and decided to start the year with an exciting wall art project.
+This innovative project embedded ‘eye-spy’ elements into the art to create an interactive element and incorporated a live installation so that the community could see the art come to life.

 Consultation with children